-- 1. A training issue for each calendar month shall be identified.
-All members shall receive training in this issue during that month. - 2.
-Each training issue shall be assigned to a supervisor within the department.
-The assigned supervisor shall develop a formal lesson plan covering the assigned topic (See Appendix A). - a.
+- 1. The shift lieutenant is responsible for ensuring weekly roll call training is conducted. - 2.
 The training is not expected to fully develop the topic but to train, on a limited basis, something that is timely.
-An example would be that if the topic is arrest/search and seizure to simply train on any recent supreme court rulings related to that topic. - b.
-The assigned supervisor may present the training themselves or develop the training so that it may be presented by shift/unit supervisors. - c.
+An example would be that if the topic is arrest/search and seizure to simply train on any recent supreme court rulings related to that topic. - 3.
 The training shall be designed in a format that can be presented in increments of 5-7 minutes and should include written handouts for those being trained.
 Should 5-7 minutes not be sufficient to cover the topic it should be broken into multiple sessions, i.e. Part 1, Part 2.
-Power-Point presentations, audio video recordings, and/or other instructional methods may be utilized within the 5-7 minute parameters.

-- 3. Once developed, the formal lesson plan shall be submitted to the Chief of Police or his designee for approval at least 30 days prior to the month the training is scheduled to occur. - 4.
-The list of monthly training topics may be modified at any time by the Chief of Police. - 5.
-In addition to the official training topics developed each year, Division and/or unit commanders shall identify at least twelve critical policies or laws that they believe would benefit their particular unit.
-The commanders, or their designees, shall develop lesson plans and insure that these topics are covered also.
-A different topic shall be covered each month.
+Power-Point presentations, audio video recordings, and/or other instructional methods may be utilized within the 5-7 minute parameters. - 4.
+The list of monthly training topics may be modified at any time by the Chief of Police or his designee. - 5.
+In addition to the training topics conducted weekly, Division Commanders shall identify at least twelve critical policies or laws that they believe would benefit their particular unit.
+The Commanders, or their designees, shall ensure that these topics are covered also.